 You need to make sure that only invited attendees are included in your meetings.
 To this end, ask all new attendees to announce themselves.
 The team leader should also use the service’s dashboard to monitor attendees – and question all unexpected participants.
-In fact, Wickr Pro has a user verification.
+In fact, AWS Wickr has a user verification.
 You can verify the identity of any user in your contacts list by clicking their avatar which brings up the user’s information, and then clicking the “Security Verification” from their profile screen.
 You share a unique security verification code with all other Wickr users.

 5. Follow Your Organization’s Security Policies

 It should go without saying that all meeting leaders should ensure that the host organization’s security policies are strictly followed during the virtual meeting.
 If an organization does not have appropriate security policies, it needs to create them.